 Before the snow flies, schedule an appointment with a certified mechanic.
 At this check-up, make sure they check all fluids, including the oil, antifreeze, washer fluid, and ask them to refill/replace if needed.

 In southeast Pennsylvania, temperatures regularly fall below 45 degrees, the temperature range when special winterized tires are recommended.
 While winter tires are highly recommended to keep your vehicle in good condition, and you and your family safe, they aren’t always the most affordable option.
 The most important winter tip for your tires is to check the tread and the pressure weekly.
 The right tire pressure for your vehicle will be located on the inside of the driver’s door.
 For tread, you can check this with a penny.
 If you can see the top of Abe’s head, it is time for new tires.

 The best preparation during the winter is to prepare for the worst.
 Before winter begins, pack a kit of the top essentials you may need if you get stranded.
 The supplies we highly recommend keeping in your car are:

 - Orange Cones (to increase the visibility of your car)

-- Keep windshield wipers in good shape.
-Don’t let your blades freeze to the windshield!
-Raise your wipers off the windshield when parking outdoors, and never use them to remove ice and snow from the windshield.
+Get in the habit of raising your wipers off the windshield when parking outdoors, and never use them to remove ice and snow from the windshield.
 Don’t put the wipers back down until the hood and windshield are free of ice and snow.